LiamLlamazares/math_blog/assets/latex_docs/PDEs/3. Sobolev spaces/2023-07-12-PDEs-3-Sobolev_spaces.md

 \end{aligned}$$
 </div>

-Note that, once more, by the triangle inequality, the convolution is well-defined with
+Note that, once more by the triangle inequality, the convolution is well-defined with

 <div>
 $$\begin{aligned}
 \left\lVert f\star  \mu  \right\rVert\U {L^p(\mathbb{R}^d)} \leq \left\lVert f \right\rVert\U {L^p(\mathbb{R}^d)} \left\lVert \mu  \right\rVert\U {TV} .\end{aligned}$$
 </div>

 Now, if we consider $f,g$ to be the densities of some finite (signed) measures $\mu,\nu$ then we obtain that for bounded $h$